 The osteopathic physician must:

-- explain the nature of the patient’s concern or complaint at a level commensurate with the patient’s health literacy.
+- explain the nature of the patient’s concern at a level commensurate with the patient’s health literacy.

 - describe diagnostic procedures, therapeutic options, and care plans at a level commensurate with the patient’s health literacy.